suxuekun/libpyiotcloud/_kubernetes/README.md

 # IoT Portal on Kubernetes

 Kubernetes support for IoT portal is now available.
-It has been tested on Amazon EKS and Minikube.
+It has been tested on Minikube and Amazon Elastic Kubernetes Service (EKS).

 Running on Kubernetes on Amazon EKS is expensive costing 0.20 USD/hour.
 To development purpose, use Minikube.

+UPDATE: On Jan 21, 2020, the price for Amazon EKS has been reduced by 50% to 0.10 USD/hour.

 ### Amazon EKS